-ALL SURVEY TAKERS: Graph 9ab, which includes all survey takers by cohort year, showed with the exception of the Class of 2019, the percentage of 9th graders who indicated a desire to attend a 4-year college right after high school, meaningfully ticked up from the first to the second year of the survey and since then has hovered steadily around 59%.
-The percentage of 9th graders who want to attend a 2-year college has shown a gradual decline since the Class of 2017 benchmark survey, whereas those who chose "get a full-time job" and "learn a trade or other work training" show an overall increase these past five years.
+ALL SURVEY TAKERS: Graph 9ab, which includes all survey takers by cohort year, showed with the exception of the Class of 2019, the percentage of 9th graders who indicated a desire to attend a 4-year college right after high school, meaningfully ticked up from the first to the second year of the survey and since then has hovered steadily around 59% until showing a slight downward trend to 56.7% this year.
+The percentage of 9th graders who want to attend a 2-year college has shown a gradual decline since the Class of 2017 benchmark survey until this year, which shows a small upward tick, whereas those who chose "get a full-time job" and "learn a trade or other work training" show an overall increase these past five years.
 Interestingly when considering the option "get a full-time job", the Class of 2019 is again a clear outlier.
 One out of ten ninth graders circled this option on their benchmark survey, by far the largest percentage in the last 5 years.
-This class also had the smallest percentage of students chose "attend a 4-year college" (52.8%).
+The Class of 2019 also had the smallest percentage of students choose "attend a 4-year college" (52.8%).
 TREATMENT VERSUS NON-TREATMENT: Graphs 9abT and 9abNT show that the students who were in Newark City Schools in both fourth and eighth grades (Treatment group), with the exception of only the Class of 2018, were much more likely to indicate that they wanted to attend either a 4-year or a 2-year college than were the Non-Treatment students.
 The differences between the two groups is particularly apparent when comparing the percentage of ninth graders who indicated they wanted to attend a 2-year college.
 For three class years of the Non-Treatment group (Classes of 2018, 2019, 2020) no student chose a community or a technical college as an option.
 In addition, more students in the Non-Treatment group for all five cohort years showed a greater inclination to choose "Get a full time job" or "Enter the military" as a post-high school plan when combined.
 Both Treatment and Non-Treatment groups showed a similar level of uncertainty about their post-high school plans, choosing "I have not decided what I will do" with fairly equal frequency.